Bitcoin Spot ETF Flows

 ETF flow is a structural component of the broader demand picture, not its leading edge — the page’s most useful disagreement with the consensus reading.
 Stated plainly: a net-flow day is the sum of authorised-participant creations and redemptions cleared at the day’s NAV fixing, not a count of net new spot demand.
 The mechanics underneath are why.

 Authorised participants create new ETF shares by delivering the underlying — bitcoin, in the spot complex, sourced through OTC desks at the daily benchmark fixing — and redeem existing shares by reversing the trade.
-A creation absorbed in-kind shifts custody from one wallet to another but does not, on its own, add new market demand: the AP already had the bitcoin and is simply moving it into the trust's book.
+A creation absorbed in-kind shifts custody from one wallet to another but does not, on its own, add new market demand: the AP already had the bitcoin and is simply moving it into the trust’s book.
 A creation absorbed in cash, in contrast, requires the issuer to go buy the bitcoin at the fixing window.
-The two route differently through the lit orderbook, but a net-flow report aggregates them identically.
+The two route differently through the lit orderbook, but a net-flow report aggregates them identically — which is exactly how a multi-billion creation can clear on a day spot barely moves.

 Flow and spot decoupled most cleanly in the early-2026 drawdown.
 Bitcoin fell roughly forty percent peak-to-trough, and the spot-ETF complex retained roughly 93% of its assets across the same window — only about 6.6% of AUM exited via redemption.
 As Bloomberg’s senior ETF analyst Eric Balchunas framed it, ETF holders had behaved as 1–2% hot sauce allocators rather than tactical traders.
 Flow was sticky; spot moved anyway.
 The two series correlate over months and diverge meaningfully at the week.